i002900/COVID19/README.md

 # COVID19
-My work on Covid19 Datasets using Python.
+Visualization of the Global Spread of Covid19 using Python.

 The Covid-19 datasets have been sourced from the John Hopkins institute.
 These visualisations are written in Python and various libraries like Pandas and folium.
 The Folium graph is an interactive time-stamped visualisation.
 The visualisation is generated and saved as an html file.
 This is also shown on your browser in a new window.
 Note that each time you run the Python program it would read the latest avaiable data published by John Hopkins and create a new visualisation.